 - What is the average ranking per phrase or keyword you are achieving.

 Let’s assume you show up in search for the service or product you sell, what is the average position you show up for?
 Anything higher than 10 means you are on the 2nd page of a Google Search & over 90% of clicks come from the first page.
+You can adjust the relativity of this information by looking at just Australian searches so that it is more relevant to your location.

 - Website data submission errors.